A Great 4 Day Split Itinerary For First Time Visitors

 If there’s one way to really know the soul of a place, it’s through its food.
 Split’s cuisine is heavily influenced by Italian culture and you’ll see a lot of gelato around the city because of this.

-On the food tour, you’ll taste true Dalmatian food including salted anchovies, rafiol cake, traditionally made prosciutto, chocolate, and Dalmatian Peka.
+On your food tour of Split, you’ll taste true Dalmatian food including salted anchovies, rafiol cake, traditionally made prosciutto, chocolate, and Dalmatian Peka.
 I’d recommend doing a food tour as early as possible on your trip.
 That way, you can get some recommendations for other places to eat during your holiday in Split.

 Walk The 100 Steps Up To Marjan Hill